Fujii Kaze: 2025: Prema

 Fujii released his first English-language studio album and third overall, Prema on September 5, 2025.
 It was preceded by the lead single "Hachikō".

+2026: World Tour

+On April 3, Fujii Kaze released the compilation album "Pre-Prema", which included all of his previously released singles and the new single "It's Alright".
+On April 21, Fujii announced the "Prema World Tour", which would start on October 31 in Japan and expand to Europe and North America in the summer of 2027 in three European cities (Cologne, London, Paris) and six North American cities (Chicago, Los Angeles, Mexico, New York, San Francisco, Toronto).

 Artistry

-Fujii Kaze writes/composes all of his songs.
+Fujii writes/composes all of his songs.
 Fujii's music has been described as "fresh yet familiar", with clear influence stemming from the western music he grew up with.
 Kurihara Yūichirō of Nippon.com has written that his vocals are "reminiscent of Japan's kayōkyoku pop standards", making his music also distinctly Japanese.